Demenkesh/courierplusassessment/README.md

 ## 8. View the documentation

-Replace {{ tenant123 }} with your tenant name your create. in your env file
+Replace {{ tenant123 }} with your tenant name you create in your env file

 L5_SWAGGER_CONST_HOST1="http://${APP_URLs}/tenant123"